Yosef-Solomon19/Product_Preview_Card/README-template.md

 ### Continued development

+I think I've gotten close to this as possbile.
+And I want to avoid falling into the trap of having my work look pixel perfect to the original as it won't really help me that much in improving my skills overall.

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**